xverse-engine/XVRFaceTracking/README.md

 We will actively release new features in this repo, please stay tuned.
 Some future updates will contain:
 - [ ] Enhance Facial Expression Prediction
 - [ ] Inplement Tongue Expression Prediction
-- [ ] Extended Hardware Support for VR Devices
+- [ ] Extend Hardware Support for VR Devices

 Below are examples of our method applied to different VRFace avatars.